Fees and Funding

 Government loans for doctoral study

-The government introduced PhD loans worth up to £25,000 that are available to help doctoral students, resident in England, pay for their fees and living expenses.
+The government introduced PhD loans that are available to help doctoral students, resident in England, pay for their fees and living expenses.

 Doctoral training programmes